cuongmn2011/CITD_TTNT_OopResourceHub_BE/README.md

 - `ENVIRONMENT=development`: Auto-creates database tables on startup (for local dev)
 - `ENVIRONMENT=production`: Skips auto table creation (requires manual schema setup or migrations)
 - When deploying to Vercel, set `ENVIRONMENT=production` in environment variables
+- Settings are centrally managed in `app/core/settings.py` using the Settings class
+- Use `get_settings()` function to access configuration throughout the application

 ## 🤝 Contributing